amouh3/msr-rag-hw1/README.md

 The repo is self-contained for the default run: it uses a small 30-PDF corpus and a relative list file so graders don’t need extra data.

+Further information regarding my selected configuration parameters, limitations, adn further information on my findings are attached near the bottom of this readme.
+Additional information can be found in the comments of my code.

+CSV outputs are by default attached in the repo but rerunning the commands will update them.
+More information is provided below.

 ## REQUIREMENTS(tested version in paranteheses)